Top 15 Accounting APIs to Integrate with in 2026

 4. FreshBooks API

-What it's good for: SaaS platforms serving freelancers and project-based small businesses
+What it's good for: SaaS platforms serving freelancers and project-based small businesses where time-to-invoice workflows matter most.

 Key features:

-- Integrated time tracking with automatic invoice generation based on billable hours
+• Integrated time tracking with automatic invoice generation based on billable hours

-- Project-based expense categorization with photo capture for receipts
+• Project-based expense categorization with photo capture for receipts

-- Client portal for invoice approvals, project updates, and payment processing
+• Client portal for invoice approvals, project updates, and payment processing

-- Recurring billing automation with dunning management for failed payments
+• Recurring billing automation with dunning management for failed payments

-- Mobile-optimized API design with offline synchronization capabilities
+• Mobile-optimized API design with offline synchronization capabilities

-Example use case: A project management SaaS captures billable hours from integrated time tracking, automatically generates invoices based on project rates, and sends them to clients through FreshBooks' client portal while updating project profitability metrics in real-time.
+Example use case: A project management SaaS captures billable hours from integrated time tracking, automatically generates invoices based on project rates, and sends them to clients through FreshBooks' client portal while updating project profitability metrics in real time.

 5. Zoho Books API